-Walking Tour – Essex Estuaries – From Dovercourt to Harwich Pier
+Walking Tour Essex Estuaries – The Age of Sail from Dovercourt to Harwich

-Walking Tour – Essex Estuaries – From Dovercourt to Harwich Pier
+Walking Tour Essex Estuaries – The Age of Sail from Dovercourt to Harwich

 This is a 2-guide walk: Rob Smith will talk about lighthouses (some nice ones here) and the repair yard belonging to Trinity House, who look after navigational aids around the UK.
 He’ll discuss shipbuilding as we pass a treadwheel crane built in 1667, and ships built in Harwich, the most famous being the Mayflower.
 Thames barges were also constructed here.